plexswap/Plexswap-Docs/products/crop-silos/other-silos/README.md

 ***

 5\.
-Once you choose a pool, click the **Enable** button.
+Once you choose a Silo, click the **Enable** button.
 Your wallet will ask you to confirm the action.

 6\.
 The Enable button should now be replaced with **Stake**.
 Click the button to bring up the staking menu.

 ![](<../../../.gitbook/assets/image (22).png>)

 7\.
-Type in an amount or slide the rabbit to choose how much WAYA you want to stake.
+Type in an amount or slide the bar to choose how much WAYA you want to stake.

 ![](<../../../.gitbook/assets/image (23).png>)